what I love about Kandy, Sri Lanka

 Much of the bustle and pollution starts to fade away once you venture towards the hills.
 We stayed in the incredibly beautiful Kandy Cinnamon Citadel hotel, situated 15 minutes away from the city center and nestled in the misty mountains.
 The hotel overlooks a quiet, beautiful bend in the Mahaweli River, a 335KM river journeying into the Bay of Bengal.
 Just look at this incredible morning view!
 One of our best stays in Sri Lanka.
 Being in the bosom of this lushness also means plenty of hikes.
 You can do a day hike up the Hanthana Mountain Range from near the University of Peradeniya.

 Thinking of visiting Kandy, Sri Lanka?
-Pin this for later!
+Be part of NineTwoBySix's motto for meaningful work and purposeful travel - Pin this for later!